-The Company is the main UK debt issuer of the GlaxoSmithKline Group.
+The company is the main UK debt issuer of the GlaxoSmithKline Group.
 As such, total assets and external debt were determined to be the most appropriate benchmarks to apply as they relate to the primary focus of management, shareholders and lenders in assessing the performance on the entity.

-Independent auditors' report to the members of GlaxoSmithKline Capital plc 6.
-Our application of materiality (continued)
+6. Our application of materiality (continued)